 To further align the interests of our NEOs and Mr. Spence with the interests of our stockholders and to further focus our NEOs and Mr. Spence on our long-term performance, we granted stock options to our NEOs and Mr. Spence under the LTIP on September 3, 2021.
-Mr. Beard was awarded stock options to purchase 290,000 shares of our Class A common stock, Mr. Larroudé was awarded stock options to purchase 86,090 shares of our Class A common stock, Mr. Spence was awarded stock options to purchase 290,000 shares of our Class A common stock and Mr. Spence was awarded stock options to purchase 290,000 shares of our Class A common stock.
+Mr. Beard was awarded stock options to purchase 290,000 shares of our Class A common stock, Mr. Larroudé was awarded stock options to purchase 42,600 shares of our Class A common stock and Mr. Spence was awarded stock options to purchase 290,000 shares of our Class A common stock.
 The stock options have a ten year term, an exercise price of \$26.87 and vest in equal quarterly installments over three (3) years.
 Once vested, the stock options may be exercised into restricted stock which cannot be sold or transferred without advance approval of the board of directors.
 All stock options (whether vested or unvested) and all restricted stock issued upon exercise of stock options, are forfeited upon the recipient's voluntary resignation prior to the third anniversary of the grant date.